Inflect logo

 Natural Disaster Risk

-The Gold Coast has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-While the composite score is low, the area's coastal location presents specific, moderate natural hazards that require consideration in infrastructure planning.
+The Gold Coast has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+This rating reflects the region's strong coping capacity and relatively low vulnerability.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business